Job Prospects... At a glance

 The Industry Training Organisation (ITO) that looks after training for the boat building industry is the New Zealand Marine and Composites Industry Training Organisation (NZMACITO).
 It arranges apprenticeship training nationwide.

 The number of students completing Level 4 qualifications in the broader category ‘Maritime Engineering & Technology’ peaked in 2011.
-300-400 students completed qualifications in this category in 2012-2014, before declining to 220 in 2015.
+300-400 students completed qualifications in this category in 2012-2014, before declining to 220 in 2015, then increasing again.

 Qualification completions chart